Round Top Lake Sunset lost Cabin Mine

 One way out of The Bowl

 There is only one way out of The Bowl.
 It is on the Southwestern corner of The Bowl where a seasonal creek emerges from the surrounding ridge.
 This makes it easy to find the trail out of the South side of The Bowl.
-The simple fact is that from any position on the North side of The Bowl you can track roughly South until you pick up the creek bed that tracks out of the crack in the rock wall where our now well-ducked trail continues South towards the Munson Meadow trail junction and on to Camp Irene.
+The simple fact is that from any position on the North side of the Enchanted Forest Bown you can track roughly South until you pick up the creek bed that tracks out of the crack in the rock wall where our now well-ducked trail continues South towards the Munson Meadow trail junction and on to Camp Irene.

 Yeah!
 Congratulations!
-You've successfully passed through the non-trailed section of the Tahoe to Yosemite trail, and now will enjoy almost-maintained trails almost all the way to Tuolumne Meadows.
-There is a good, if faint, trail from the Munson Meadow trail junction to Camp Irene.
+You've successfully passed through the non-trailed section of the Tahoe to Yosemite trail, and now will enjoy almost-maintained trails almost all the way South to Tuolumne Meadows in Yosemite.
+There is a good, if faint, trail route (or fairly good ducks) from the Munson Meadow trail junction to Camp Irene.

-The only exception is further South, at the South end of the Carson_Iceberg Wilderness where we have a small cross country section following a faint trail track from the head of the Clarks Fork of the Stanislaus River to Saint Marys Pass on Highway 108.
-No big deal!
+The only exception is further South, at the South end of the Carson Iceberg Wilderness where we have a small cross country section following a faint trail or no track from the North end of Clarks Meadow up to the headwaters bowl of the Clarks fork of the Stanislaus River over Saint Marys Pass and down to the Saint Marys Pass Trailhead on Highway 108.
+The Saint Marys Pass Trailhead is located about a mile West of Sonora Pass.

 questions or comments?

-This is the third or fourth drainage coming down the Eastern
+This is the fourth drainage wash coming down the Eastern

 Side of the Enchanted Forest towards the bowl.
 Don't depend on the count, as these small drainages shift every season.